 Our manufacturing facility has continued to operate throughout the pandemic, but initially it operated primarily for the purposes of manufacturing City Trees products to be sold at our dispensary.
 The wholesale business initially declined substantially as the sales staff was unable to make sales calls and most dispensaries curtailed purchasing products from third parties, electing instead only to offer their own products for sale at their dispensaries.
 As a result, we initially furloughed two employees who worked at our manufacturing facility.
 Although we did not face shortages of extraction materials, we were initially impacted by the limited availability of certain materials, such as the supply of masks, gowns and other protective equipment, due to the global shortage of such protective equipment and materials.
-In recent months, our manufacturing and wholesale business slowly began to grow again as our customers resumed purchasing and more normal operations, and we re-hired our furloughed vorkers who wished to return to work.
+In recent months, our manufacturing and wholesale business slowly began to grow again as our customers resumed purchasing and more normal operations, and we re-hired our furloughed workers who wished to return to work.
 Starting in approximately September 2020, when we launched a re-brand and re-launch of our wholesale product line, our wholesale revenues improved more rapidly, and are now achieving revenues that are approximately 45% greater than pre-pandemic levels.

 It is impossible for us to predict whether there will be additional government-mandated closures that could affect our business, how long the existing closures will remain in place, and how these measures will impact our operations.
 Although cannabis dispensaries in Nevada have been designated as "essential," this designation could change and it is possible that statewide or local re-opening protocols might be reversed if COVID-19 cases were to sharply increase and that we once again might be forced to limited or even close our manufacturing facilities or dispensary operations to protect our customers and employees.
 Even if our production facilities and delivery operations remain open, mandatory or voluntary self-quarantines and travel restrictions may limit our employees' ability to get to our facilities or to customers' homes, and this, together with the uncertainty produced by the rapidly evolving nature of the COVID-19 outbreak, may result in a suspension of or decline in production or retail sales.
 These types of restrictions could also impact the abilities of customers in Nevada to continue to have access to our products.
 Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, could impact personnel at third-party grow and manufacturing facilities in Nevada and elsewhere.
 Additionally, delays in shipping as a result of COVID-19 may impact our ability to obtain materials in a timely manner.
 Finally, due to the initial almost complete elimination of the tourist and convention business in Las Vegas, dispensaries who relied heavily on such customers are now competing with us for local customers.
-Some of these competitors have greater financial resources than we do and could offer aggressively lower prices to lure in predict whether this trend will continue and how our financial results may be impacted if there are additional closures due to future "waves" of infections before wide scale
+Some of these competitors have greater financial resources than we do and could offer aggressively lower prices to lure in local customers.
+Although the effects of the COVID-19 outbreak do not currently appear to be having a negative impact on our financial results, it is impossible for us to pre